 \subsection{Adopting the Codebooks Based on the Channel Estimate at Time $n_0$}

 In our encoder and decoder design, we use the fact that the received output power concentrates around its mean value.
-In the proof of \thmref{thm:MAC}, we show that $n_0 = O(\log n_1)$ symbols are sufficient to have that the probability that the decision is made at the correct decoding time, i.e. $n_k$, when $k$ transmitters are active decays with $O\left( \frac 1 {\sqrt{n_k}} \right)$.
-In our strategy, we are making binary decisions at all decoding times $n_0, \dots, n_K$ to whether decode or not decode messages.
-An alternative to this strategy might be to decide the number of active transmitters at time $n_0$, which is much smaller than the rest of the decoding times, and to inform the transmitters about the decoding time in the epoch at time $n_0$.
+In the proof of \thmref{thm:MAC}, we show that $n_0 = O(\log n_1)$ symbols are sufficient to ensure that the probability that the decision is made at the correct decoding time, i.e., $n_k$ when $k$ transmitters are active, decays with $O\left( \frac 1 {\sqrt{n_k}} \right)$.
+In our strategy, we make a binary decision at each decoding time $n_0, \dots, n_K$ of whether or not to decode.
+An alternative to this strategy would be to decide the number of active transmitters at time $n_0$, which is much smaller than the rest of the decoding times, and to inform the transmitters about the decoding time in the epoch at time $n_0$.
 This alternative allows for a code design that depends on the feedback from the receiver to the transmitters at time $n_0$.
-Using its knowledge of the typical interval that the squared norms of the output, $ \frac 1 {n_0} \norm{\vY_k^{[n_0]}}^2$, lie in for each $k \leq K$, the decoder estimates the number of active transmitters as $t$, and via feedback all parties agree that the communication epoch will end at time $n_t$.
+Using its knowledge of the typical interval, in which the squared norm of the output, $ \frac 1 {n_0} \norm{\vY_k^{[n_0]}}^2$, lies for each $k \leq K$, the decoder estimates the number of active transmitters.
+We denote this value by $t$.
+The decoder could then transmit $t$ to all transmitters, so that all parties understand that the communication epoch is going to end at time $n_t$.